 Try out these steps and modify them so they work for you.
 While they can be used individually, treating them as a daily routine can help you build better habits and get into a calling mindset.
 To continue building good patterns, check out Atomic Habits, where James Clear discusses how to break old habits and build new ones, gain motivation and willpower, get back on track when you start to revert back into old ways, and more — all of which can further help you overcome call reluctance.

 Why do we need to address call reluctance in the first place?
 Well, there are many ways that it can negatively affect your work.
 Each of the following can have impacts on how much money you’re able to make, and how satisfied you are with your job:

 Not only will you end up with bad results on your calls, but you’ll also be contributing to a negative feedback loop that continues to make the problem worse.
 At the end of the day, each of these negative impacts, if left unchecked, can easily end with you failing to meet quotas, stressing yourself and your manager, and even quitting or losing your job.
 This is why taking the above steps to fix the issue are vital to having success as a salesperson.

 Call reluctance is one of the most common issues plaguing salespeople during outbound lead generation.
 It can result in significant downturns in productivity, and make you really hate your job.
-The bright side is that we’ve laid out some effective ways to curb the issue before it becomes a potentially career-ending problem.
-So, keep an eye on your habits and implement these tips, and you’ll be able to push through call reluctance every time it comes up or experience it less often.
+The bright side is that we’ve laid out some effective resources to curb the issue before it becomes a potentially career-ending problem.
+So, implement these strategies and actively build good habits, and you’ll be able to push through call reluctance every time it comes up or experience it less often.